 Total Cost Savings

-Supply management (SM) return on investment (ROI) is a simple way to demonstrate the value of the function.
-To calculate your organization’s SM ROI – a powerful metric to communicate the value you deliver to stakeholders – divide cost savings (reduction + avoidance) by supply management operating expenses.
+Supply management (SM) return on investment (ROI) is a simple way to communicate the value your supply management group delivers to stakeholders.
+To calculate your organization’s SM ROI, divide cost savings (reduction + avoidance) by supply management operating expenses.

 More than half of the companies we surveyed (59%) use emerging technology to identify and monitor disruptions in the supply chain.
 Although technology underlies each of these solutions, human-driven decisions still dominate the process of identifying and monitoring supply chain disruptions.